Your basket is currently empty!

 In Günther’s yard was a nearly complete Tiki 38; the photos show the quality of the workmanship.
 Günther’s apprenticeship as a cabinetmaker is evident in many of the subtle details.
 What we missed seeing was the latest Pahi 52 ‘Calagorm’ built for a Scottish doctor, which had just recently left to sail to Europe (via Red Sea into the Mediterranean).

 Günther is a very keen sailor; he regularly races his traditional Friendship Sloop (American design), complete with jack yard topsails.
 He wins races too!!
 So I particularly value his remarks about the sailing qualities of my designs.
-He is an enthusiast for the Tiki 30 and dreams of taking one out at the right time of the Monsoon season, to drive her further then anyone has done.
+He is an enthusiast for the Tiki 30 and dreams of taking one out at the right time of the Monsoon season, to drive her further than anyone has done.
 Question: Will he be the first to drive the boat under?

 The second person I wanted to meet again in Phuket was the Dutchman Max, who runs Siam Sailing; most of his boats are Tiki 38s and Tiki 30s.
 He had recently written asking us whether we could design a new Tiki specially for Charter.